We all know that searching for and seeing potential homes is the fun part of the home-buying process. The not-so-fun part? The mortgage.

 1. Don't put off getting a mortgage first

 Shopping around for the best mortgage rate should be the first step in the home buying process.
-Ideally, you should talk to a mortgage broker a few months before you plan to buy.
+Ideally, you should talk to a mortgage broker a few weeks or even months before you plan to buy.
 It’ll give you time to get your affairs in order to qualify for the best rate and could save you thousands of dollars in the long run.
 What's more, you won’t feel rushed to accept an unattractive loan because you’re worried you’ll miss out on your dream home.

 2. Don’t forget your real budget